Totsy/Totsy-API/doc/ref/Shopping.md

         "use_credit": 1
     }

-The value of this field is boolean (1 or 0).
-The updated value of this field will be reflected in the `use_credit` field of the cart representation in the response, along with the `grand_total` field.
+The data type of this field is boolean (1 or 0).
+The updated value of this field will be reflected in the `use_credit` field of the cart representation in the response, along with the `grand_total` field and the `credit_used` field.

 ### Submitting Payment ###

 Once the final pieces of information are added (specifically the `payment` and `addresses` object), an Order resource will be created and the server will respond with a `201 Created` response, along with a Location header specifying the URL for the newly created resource.

 When the `grand_total` field of the cart representation is 0, an empty `payment` object will suffice to complete the order.

-## Error Handling ##

-Any order update (`PUT /user/345/order`) could possibly respond with a `409 Conflict` status in the following scenarios:
-1. One or more of the items in the order are not available (out of stock).
-2. The coupon code specified is invalid.
-3. One of the resource URIs specified in the request are invalid.

-When a `409 Conflict` status is returned, an `X-API-Error` response header will also be supplied with a specific error message.